+Qualitative disclosure a) i) Views of Board of Directors (BOD) on trading or investment activities.

-Qualitative Views of Board Market risk is the possibility of losses of assets in balance sheet i) disclosure Directors (BOD) and off-balance sheet positions arising out of volatility in market variables i.e., interest rate, exchange rate and price.
-Allocation trading investment activities. of capital is required in respect of the exposure to risks deriving from changes in interest rates and equity prices in the Bank's trading book, in respect of exposure to risks deriving from changes in foreign exchange rates and commodity price in the overall Banking activities.
-The total capital requirement for Bank against its market risk shall be the sum of capital charges against: i.
-Interest rate risk ii.
-Equity position risk iii.
-Foreign exchange (including gold) position risk throughout the Bank's balance sheet and iv.
+Market risk is the possibility of losses of assets in balance sheet and off-balance sheet positions arising out of volatility in market variables i.e., interest rate, exchange rate and price.
+Allocation of capital is required in respect of the exposure to risks deriving from changes in interest rates and equity prices in the Bank's trading book, in respect of exposure to risks deriving from changes in foreign exchange rates and commodity price in the overall Banking activities.
+The total capital requirement for Bank against its market risk shall be the sum of capital charges against:

+- i.
+Interest rate risk

+- ii.
+Equity position risk

+- iii.
+Foreign exchange (including gold) position risk throughout the Bank's balance sheet and

+- iv.
 Commodity risk.

-Methods Measurement Methodology: used measure Market risk.
+ii) Methods used to measure Market risk.

+Measurement Methodology:

 As Banks in Bangladesh are now in a stage of developing risk management models, Bangladesh Bank suggested the Banks for using Standardized Approach for credit risk capital requirement for Banking book and Standardized (rule based) Approach for market risk capital charge in their trading book.

 Maturity Method has been prescribed by Bangladesh Bank in determining capital against market risk.
 In the maturity method, long or short positions in debt securities and other sources of interest rate exposures, including derivative instruments, are slotted into a maturity ladder comprising 13 time-bands (or 15 time-bands in case of low coupon instruments).
 Fixed-rate instruments are allocated according to the residual term to maturity and floating-rate instruments according to the residual term to the next repricing date.

 In Standardized (rule based) Approach the capital requirement for various market risks (interest rate risk, price, and foreign exchange risk) are determined separately.
-The total capital requirement in respect of market risk is the sum of capital requirement calculated for each of these market risk sub-categories. e.g.: a) Capital Charge for Interest Rate Risk = Capital Charge for Specific Risk + Capital Charge for General Market Risk. b) Capital Charge for Equity Position Risk = Capital Charge for Specific Risk + Capital Charge for General Market Risk. c) Capital Charge for Foreign Exchange Risk = Capital Charge for General Market Risk.

-Capital Charge for Commodity Position Risk = Capital
+The total capital requirement in respect of market risk is the sum of capital requirement calculated for each of these market risk sub-categories. e.g.:

+- a) Capital Charge for Interest Rate Risk = Capital Charge for Specific Risk + Capital Charge for General Market Risk. - b) Capital Charge for Equity Position Risk = Capital Charge for Specific Risk + Capital Charge for General Market Risk. - c) Capital Charge for Foreign Exchange Risk = Capital Charge for General Market Risk. - d) Capital Charge for Commodity Position Risk = Capital charge for general market risk.